- Commons CLI - Home

 Run the file, while passing --logFile as option, name of the file as value of the option and see the result.

-java CLITester --logFile test.log test.log
+java CLITester --logFile test.log File name passed: test.log

 Apache Commons CLI - Properties Option

 A Properties option is represented on a command line by its name and its corresponding properties like syntax, which is similar to java properties file.
 Consider the following example, if we are passing options like -DrollNo = 1 -Dclass = VI -Dname = Mahesh, we should process each value as properties.
-Let's see the implementation logic in action.

 CLITester.java

-import java.util.Properties; import org.apache.commons.cli.CommandLine; import org.apache.commons.cli.CommandLineParser; import org.apache.commons.cli.DefaultParser; import org.apache.commons.cli.Option; import org.apache.commons.cli.Options; import org.apache.commons.cli.ParseException; public class CLITester { public static void main(String[] args) throws ParseException { Options options = new Options(); Option propertyOption = Option.builder() .longOpt("D") .argName("property=value" ) .hasArgs() .valueSeparator() .numberOfArgs(2) .desc("use value for given properties" ) .build(); options.addOption(propertyOption); CommandLineParser parser = new DefaultParser(); CommandLine cmd = parser.parse( options, args); if(cmd.hasOption("D")) { Properties properties = cmd.getOptionProperties("D"); System.out.println("Class: " + properties.getProperty("class")); System.out.println("Roll No: " + properties.getProperty("rollNo")); System.out.println("Name: " + properties.getProperty("name")); } } }
+package com.tutorialspoint; import java.util.Properties; import org.apache.commons.cli.CommandLine; import org.apache.commons.cli.CommandLineParser; import org.apache.commons.cli.DefaultParser; import org.apache.commons.cli.Option; import org.apache.commons.cli.Options; import org.apache.commons.cli.ParseException; public class CLITester { public static void main(String[] args) throws ParseException { Options options = new Options(); Option propertyOption = Option.builder() .longOpt("D") .argName("property=value" ) .hasArgs() .valueSeparator() .numberOfArgs(2) .desc("use value for given properties" ) .get(); options.addOption(propertyOption); CommandLineParser parser = new DefaultParser(); CommandLine cmd = parser.parse( options, args); if(cmd.hasOption("D")) { Properties properties = cmd.getOptionProperties("D"); System.out.println("Class: " + properties.getProperty("class")); System.out.println("Roll No: " + properties.getProperty("rollNo")); System.out.println("Name: " + properties.getProperty("name")); } } }

 Output

-Run the file, while passing options as key value pairs and see the result.
+Run the file, while passing options as key value pairs and see the result −

-java CLITester -DrollNo = 1 -Dclass = VI -Dname = Mahesh Class: VI Roll No: 1 Name: Mahesh
+java CLITester -DrollNo=1 -Dclass=VI -Dname=Mahesh Class: VI Roll No: 1 Name: Mahesh

 CLITester.java